 In Europe, ENISA organizes the European Cybersecurity Challenge (ECSC) annually to foster the exchange of knowledge and talents across Europe.
 The competition is open to all European countries, and each nation participating in the event competes with a team of 10 players aged between 14 and 25 years.

-For the 2024 edition, the European Cybersecurity Challenge will take place from October 7 to 11 2024, in Turin, Italy.
+For the 2025 edition, the European Cybersecurity Challenge will take place from October 6 to 10 2025, in Warsaw, Poland.